soufianetahiri/HttpRquestPlayer/README.md

 ## What is it?
-This utility could help you to find authorization bugs.
-Just edit *request.json* by providing for exmple a high and a low  priviliged user's requests headers, paths to scan and thats it.
-The tool will proceed to requests with both headers and hilight diffirent http response.
+This utility that could help you to find authorization bugs.
+Just edit request.json by providing for example a high and a low privileged user's requests headers, paths to scan, and that's it.
+The tool will proceed to requests with both headers and highlight different HTTP responses

 For now, it supports only GET.